afshintek/afshinTek.github.io/README.md

 # afshintek.github.io
 # 💻 My Developer Portfolio

 Welcome to my dev space.
-I'm just starting out, but I'm here to share some stuff with **Rust**, **Python**, and **JavaScript**.
+I'm here to share stuff that I find interesting on my journey; which are mostly with **Rust**, **Python**, and **JavaScript**.
 This is where I keep all my projects—some cool, some experimental, but all part of the grind.

 ## 🔧 What's Inside?